kalpana-sivakumar-p/product-launch-playbook/README.md

     (Identifies the most effective sequence — most useful for future launches)
 ```

 **Practical approach for lean teams:** If full multi-touch attribution isn't set up, capture first touch and last touch at minimum.
-Add a "How did you hear about us?" field to your demo request form — imperfect but directionally valuable.
+Add a "How did you hear about us?" field to your demo request form - imperfect but directionally valuable.

 ---

 ## Core Principles

 **1. Nail the brief before touching an asset**
 Every hour spent on a misaligned asset is wasted.
-The brief is the highest-leverage document in a launch — treat it as such.
+The brief is the highest-leverage document in a launch, treat it as such.

 **2. Enable sales before you go external**
 A launch that generates inbound before sales is ready destroys pipeline.
-Sales enablement is not a launch deliverable — it's a launch prerequisite.
+Sales enablement is not a launch deliverable, it's a launch prerequisite.

 **3. Launch day is not the finish line**
 The launch moment is the beginning of a measurement and iteration cycle, not the end of a production cycle.
 The PMMs who drive the most impact treat day 0 as the start, not the destination.